-I arrived at sunrise and was greeted by such a spectacle of starlings.
+The starlings were performing quite a spectacle when I arrived at sunrise.
 Large flocks were silently dropping in to the marsh to feed before taking flight in a swirling mass.
-As one flock flew over me I could hear the purr of their wings and a soft, whistling chirrup – it was a very muted call, as if they were being polite lest they wake the neighbourhood at this early hour.
+I could hear the soft purr of wings as they flew over me.

-The starlings dropped into the centre of the marsh in sight of the Severn Bridge – the colours of the marsh were still soft and cool in first light . . .
+They dropped into the marsh in front of the Severn Bridge.
+The colours of the marsh were gentle and cool in this early light.

-. . . but as soon as the sun touched the marsh it woke up in a burst of burnt siennas and indian reds.
+But as soon as the sun was above the horizon, it touched the marsh giving a burst of colour.

 . . . and more sombre hues deeper in “the Hole”.

 Back out in the sunshine some teal flew out of Chapel Pill.
-There was another flock deep in the upper reaches but I crept away to leave them resting undisturbed.
+There was another flock deep in the upper reaches.
+I crept away to leave them resting undisturbed.

-Further down the creek was this very handsome drake teal – though I feel this sketch does not do him justice.
+Further down the creek was this very handsome drake teal.
+Though I don’t feel this sketch does him justice.

-The sunshine soon gave way to showers and I cursed that I had not worn my waterproofs but soon I was in the midst of rainbows and cared little about getting wet.
+The sunshine soon gave way to showers.
+I cursed that I had not worn my waterproofs.
+Though I cared little about getting wet when the rainbows appeared.
 How do you capture that incredible light?
-The handsome teal flew off.

-Late in the afternoon I returned once more and once more was greeted by the starlings . . . just off Portishead Pier where long shadows stretched across the marsh.
+Late in the afternoon I returned once more.
+The starlings one again greeted me by Portishead Pier while long shadows spread out across the marsh.

-It had been a lovely autumn day of changing light and weather – so good to be out on the marsh.Highlights from this blog are now on Facebook
+It had been a lovely autumn day of changing light and weather – so good to be out on the marsh.Follow me on Facebook